 - CRM and customer data platforms for address enrichment and validation

-- Data quality tools for batch validation and standardization workflows
+- Data quality tools for batch validation and standardisation workflows

 - Mapping and routing applications for coordinate-based services